 - Drive less -- and let your insurer know.
 The fewer miles you drive annually, the less possibility there is you will be in an accident.
 Many insurance companies will offer reduced rates if you limit your driving to, say, less than 10,000 miles each year.

 - Change your coverages.
 If you have a vehicle that is older, think about dropping down to liability-only coverage.
-(See “Is it time to drop comp and collision”) If you keep comprehensive and collision, then see about raising your deductibles to save money.
+If you keep comprehensive and collision, then see about raising your deductibles to save money.
 (See “Will higher deductibles save you money?”)

 - Exclude drivers.
 If you have someone that is in your household that no longer drives, such as an older relative who has relinquished his or her license, see if you can exclude that person from your policy and if that will drop your rates down.

-Depending upon your situation, there may be other discounts that you are eligible for.
-Review our “Guide to car insurance discounts” for more possible ways to obtain the cheapest insurance rates possible.
-Then comparison shop for your next auto insurance policy.
-Insurance companies rating system vary, so you could save hundreds – if not thousands – a year just by shopping around for the best deal.
+Depending upon your situation, there may be other discounts that you are eligible for, you can find out by comparison shopping with multiple insurance providers.
+Insurance companies' discount offerings and rating system for premiums vary, so you could save hundreds – if not thousands – a year just by shopping around for the best deal.